ozovalihasan/slack-tictactoe-bot/README.md

 ## Plans to develop the project

-- Providing a live demo of the app(bot)
+- Providing a live demo of the app/bot
 - Providing an online server for the code
+- Providing a video to show steps of setup

 ## Questions and answers